-This free Zoom session features Ruth Lea who runs Bluebell Lane sustainable-jewellery in Suffolk, Robert Castellani of local clothing company Kachina, sustainability enthusiast Faye Alexander, and new entrepreneur Phoeb Baddley of PHOEBSUK, as we explore the true cost of fashion on the environment, the solutions which the industry is exploring, and music from Jordanne Leigh.
+This free Zoom session featured Ruth Lea who runs Bluebell Lane sustainable-jewellery in Suffolk, Robert Castellani of local clothing company Kachina, sustainability enthusiast Faye Alexander, Kasha Fowler Crampton senior concept designer working with Adidas by Stella McCartney, and new entrepreneur Phoeb Baddley of PHOEBSUK, as we explored the true cost of fashion on the environment and the solutions which the industry is exploring, along with beautiful music from Jordanne Leigh.

 Session host: Abi Kidd